SylwiaOliwia2/uk-postcode-map/README.md

 lack information about solar panels location.

 # How to use
+Clone the repository and run in the console `python setup.py install`.

 To see the map, open the _frontend/mapbox_uk.html_ file in the browser.

-To get the newest data form OSM about the amount of solar panels in the UK postcode areas, type in the console:
+To get the newest data form OSM about the amount of solar panels in the UK postcode areas, type in the console`python data_preprocessing/calculate_stats_for_postcodes.py`.
+The script will at first retrive coordinates for each solar panel in the UK added to OSM.
+Then, for each panels coordinates, the postcode is retrived.
+The final data will be saved in _frontend/postcodes_updated.js_.

-`python data_preprocessing/calculate_stats_for_postcodes.py`

-The final data will be saved in _frontend/postcodes_updated.json_.
 The intermediate files (containing raw query results) will be saved in _data_preprocessing/data_.

-The optional parameters for `calculate_stats_for_postcodes` (useful when updating only FIT data and by debugging):
+The optional parameters for `calculate_stats_for_postcodes` (useful by debugging):
-* `--osm_from_pickle` – instead of querying solar panels coordinates from OSM, use already saved data from the recent search
+* `--osm_from_pickle` – instead of querying solar panels coordinates from OSM, use the recently crawled data
-* `--osm_postcodes_from_json` – instead of querying postcode for each solar panel from OSM, use already saved results from the recent search
+* `--osm_postcodes_from_json` – instead of querying postcode for each solar panel from OSM, use the recently crawled data

 To use th newest FIT data – download the latest files [here](https://www.ofgem.gov.uk/environmental-programmes/fit/contacts-guidance-and-resources/public-reports-and-data-fit/installation-reports) and update them manually according to _Methodology_ section.